gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 sophisticated client caching plus true offline support.
 I've added excellent on-by-default support to Gatsby for Service Workers and a great offline experience.
-If you're using Chrome or Firefox, this site loads offline! *Service workers make your site much more resiliant against bad networks*.
+If you're using Chrome or Firefox, this site loads offline! *Service workers make your site much more resilient against bad networks*.
 If someone loads your site on a train and goes through a tunnel, you won't lose them as they'll still be able to keep clicking around.

 ### Route-based code splitting

-Many sites generate one Javascript bundle for the *entire* site.
+Many sites generate one JavaScript bundle for the *entire* site.
 Which means someone loading your frontpage loads far more code than is necessary.

 Gatsby 1.0 only loads the scripts necessary for the page you're on.
-As you navigate around, Gatsby loads the Javascript needed for each route.
+As you navigate around, Gatsby loads the JavaScript needed for each route.

 This means that one page with heavy imports: